Nilly Robot

 I had a pretty good idea what I looked like right then, soaked head to toe in former wall-demon, too many legs arched angrily around me.
 All the focus I usually set aside to look like a human being had gone out the window because I was tired and pissed off and shot an unreasonable amount of times.

 Joe had gotten four hits on me before he ran off.
 Black blobs of whatever the hell I'm made of oozed down my back.
-It would have been nice if he'd shot that horrible thing he'd made come out of the wall while he was at it, but you know.
+It would have been nice if he'd shot the horrible wall-thing while he was at it, but you know.
 Points for managing to hit anything, I guess.

 My heart sank.
 This was probably the start of the end for them, then.
-The valley was a feedback loop once people started losing it.
+The valley was a feedback loop after all.

 But hey they'd lasted two, three weeks, give or take a month.
 I don't know, time is kind of messed up here.
 Good on them, though.
 That was better than some...